Basic information on sexual orientation

-Finally, although a particular sexual orientation may be considered morally neutral, people overwhelmingly regard it as immoral if it is not mutually agreeable, not consensual, not safe, etc.
+Finally, although a particular sexual orientation may be considered morally neutral, people overwhelmingly regard any sexual behavior as immoral if it is not mutually agreeable, not consensual, not safe, etc.

 There is little or no agreement about the cause(s) of sexual orientation, whether it is chosen, determined by genes, caused by poor parenting, caused by sexual victimization as a child, etc. There is also no agreement on the morality of various forms of sexual behavior.

-Beliefs about sexual orientation and behavior profoundly affect a person's beliefs about:
+Beliefs about sexual orientation and behavior profoundly affect what a person believes about:

-Many religious and social conservatives believe that sexual orientation or at least sexual behavior is a choice, and can be changed with some effort.
+Many religious and social conservatives believe that sexual orientation is chosen and can be changed with some effort.
 In contrast, many religious and social progressives, and those in the LGBT community, feel that a person is born with a sexual orientation that can be detected by child psychologists in pre-school children.
 Net Flaherty posted a comment on the PolicyMic.com web site stating that: